 The core scanning facility represents value to CarbonNet because it measures micro-scale (pore) measurements of geometries and processes to compare to macro‐scale measurements of bulk petrophysical properties derived from SCAL.
 This allows for upscaling to be calibrated between pore and sample scale, equivalent in scale as progressing from sample to reservoir flow unit.

-The Marine Monitoring Network and Seabed Processes will provide certainty to regulators and the community that CCS is safe to the environment in which it operates – specifically marine environments where many storage sites are viable.
+The Marine Monitoring Network will provide certainty to regulators and the community that CCS is safe to the environment in which it operates – specifically marine environments where many storage sites are viable.

 Image courtesy of CSIRO.
 Photo by Carly Devine.

 The Atmospheric Monitoring Network – which allows CO2CRC and The University of Melbourne, supported by the University of Wollongong, to develop an open-path measurement system for atmospheric trace gases including CO2 and CH4, by using two instruments at a single site along with a series of reflectors, all deployed within the Gippsland Basin.
 The project leaders are pioneers of open-path techniques using Fourier Transform Spectroscopy and world leaders in the use of such measurements to infer emissions.
 These assets will establish regional baseline CO2 levels and inform the design and installation of the optimal network for monitoring sources and sinks of CO2 in a proposed storage area.